WARNING: This article contains descriptions of sexual abuse against children. Please take care.

 He was convicted and sentenced to one year and three months in prison.

-When he was first arrested in mid-2018 Nehemia denied all of the offending and told police that after his previous convictions and time in prison he "would never make that mistake again".
+When spoken to by police, Nehemia denied the offending and said after serving time in prison he "would never make that mistake again".

-At the start of the trial his lawyer Peter Tomlinson claimed "some sort of collusion or fabrication" and accused the victims of "getting their heads together and making this up".
+He claimed "some sort of collusion or fabrication" and accused the two complainants of "getting their heads together and making this up".

 At the time of his arrest Nehemia was a senior Ratana Church Minister.